peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 }
 ~~~~

-## OpenID Federation challenge type {#challenge-type}
+## OpenID Federation Challenge Type {#challenge-type}

 The OpenID Federation challenge type allows a client to prove control of a
 domain and its underlying endpoints using the trust evaluation mechanism
 provided by OpenID Federation 1.0.
-The client demonstrates control of a
+The requestor demonstrates control of a
 cryptographic public key published in its OpenID Federation Entity
-Configuration, which the ACME server uses to validate that the client is in
+Configuration, which the ACME server uses to validate that the requestor is in
 control of the domain.

 The openid-federation-01 ACME challenge object has the following format: